Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Young Copper Dragon.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/hill
 - monster/size/large
 - monster/type/dragon
-statblock: inline
+aliases: ["Young Copper Dragon"]
 ---
 # Young Copper Dragon
 *Source: Monster Manual p.
-112, Storm King's Thunder*
+112. Available in the SRD.*

 Copper dragons are incorrigible pranksters, joke tellers, and riddlers that live in hills and rocky uplands.
 Despite their gregarious and even-tempered natures, they possess a covetous, miserly streak, and can become dangerous when their hoards are threatened.